toumorokoshi/greyhawk-language/docs/source/index.rst

 Welcome to Greyhawk's documentation!
 ====================================

-Greyhawk is a programming language spec.
-Currently there are no realistic plans to implement Greyhawk as a real language, and it is a work in progress.
+Greyhawk is a programming language.
+Nothing in this documentation is final, and comments and questions are welcome on the `issues page <https://github.com/toumorokoshi/greyhawk-language/issues>`_ :

 The Basics: